UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 ## Getting Started with Loki for Beta Testers

-Loki is a ROS controlled differstial drive robot designed for educational purposes by Ubiquity Robotics.
+Loki is a ROS controlled differential drive robot designed for educational purposes by Ubiquity Robotics.
 As such, it has code that is in many cases identical to our general purpose Magni Platform.
 A program written to navigate a one meter square for Loki wil navigate an Identical one meter square for Magni